jcp/sandbox/image-ai-object-detection/README.md

 # Video Tracking and Analysis with ImageAI

-This experiment tests the `VideoObjectDetection` class within the [ImageAI](http://imageai.org/) deep learning and computer vision library.
+Experiment with the `VideoObjectDetection` class within the [ImageAI](http://imageai.org/) deep learning and computer vision library.

 ## Dependencies